microsoft/vscode-docs-authoring/docs-markdown/README.md

 To accurately insert relative links, images, and other embedded content, you must have your VS Code workspace scoped to the root of your cloned Docs repo.

-Some syntax supported by the extension, such as alerts and snippets, are custom Markdown for Docs, and will not render correctly unless published to Docs.
+Some syntax supported by the extension, such as alerts and snippets, are custom Markdown for Docs, and will not render correctly unless published to Docs

 ## How to use the extension